 This is a dog known for being gentle, affectionate, and outgoing.

 Although friendly with people, the English Foxhound is pack-oriented and happiest when in the company of other canines.
 So, if you have other dogs at home, this is a great choice!

 They’re known for being good with children, but may be too exuberant and knock down little ones if not supervised.

 These scent hounds also have a deeply ingrained instinct to chase a scent.
-Cats and other small animals will be seen as a query.
+Homes with cats and other small animals aren’t a great fit.